5:10 Equal Employment Opportunity and Minority Recruitment

 If the District has reasonable suspicion that an employee has violated this policy, the Superintendent or designee may ask the employee to submit to a Breathalyzer, drug screening or other alcohol/drug testing.
 In such a case, the Board expects the employee to consent to and cooperate with such a request.
 If the employee does not consent to and cooperate with such a request, the employee may be subject to disciplinary action for insubordination.

 An employee who violates this policy may be subject to disciplinary action, including termination.
-Alternatively, the School Board may require an employee to successfully complete an appropriate drug- or alcohol-abuse rehabilitation program.
+In addition or alternatively, the School Board may require an employee to successfully complete an appropriate drug- or alcohol-abuse rehabilitation program.

 The Board shall take disciplinary action with respect to an employee convicted of a drug offense in the workplace within 30 days after receiving notice of the conviction.